oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 ![private](./images/7.png)

 It is best practice not to connect to the MySQL server remotely using the root user.
-Therefore, we will create an SQL script that will create a user we can use to connect remotely.
+Therefore, you will create a SQL script that will create a user you can use to connect remotely.

 Create a file and name it ***create_user.sql*** and add the below code in the file